Updated: June 2026

 The Bishop Museum of Science and Nature

-Just a short drive over the bridge in Bradenton, The Bishop Museum of Science and Nature offers an engaging blend of science, history, and hands-on discovery that’s perfect for both kids and adults.
-This is the largest natural and cultural history museum on Florida’s Gulf Coast, and it does an excellent job of bringing the region’s story to life.
+Just a short drive over the bridge in Bradenton, The Bishop Museum of Science and Nature offers an engaging blend of science, history, and hands-on discovery.
+The largest natural and cultural history museum on Florida’s Gulf Coast, it features the Parker Manatee Rehabilitation Habitat where you can often see rescued manatees up close, exhibits on Florida’s prehistoric past and maritime history, and a planetarium with immersive shows.
+An easy and worthwhile excursion when you want a break from the beach that adds real depth to your trip.

 Mote Marine Laboratory & Aquarium